 — Donald J. Trump (@realDonaldTrump) October 11, 2017

 Why Isn't the Senate Intel Committee looking into the Fake News Networks in OUR country to see why so much of our news is just made up-FAKE!

 — Donald J. Trump (@realDonaldTrump) October 5, 2017

-Just to give you a sense of how extreme Trump's view really is: His own spokeswoman, Sarah Huckabee Sanders — who can rip the media with the best of them — declined in a briefing last Thursday to reinforce the idea that a congressional probe could be warranted.
+Just to give you a sense of how extreme Trump's view really is: His own spokeswoman, Sarah Huckabee Sanders — who can rip the media with the best of them — declined in an Oct.
+5 briefing to reinforce the idea that a congressional probe could be warranted.
 Instead, she focused on Trump's frustration with news outlets' coverage priorities and, when pressed about whether the president really wants an investigation, suggested he might not have been serious.

 “I don't know that that's the case,” Sanders said, “but I do think that we should call on all media to a higher standard.”

-I don't know, either.
+I do not know, either.
 As I have written before, if Trump were serious about, say, weakening libel protections for journalists — something he talked about as a candidate — the best way to follow through would be to nominate federal judges willing to reverse decades of legal precedent.
-His pick for the Supreme Court, Neil M. Gorsuch, didn't fit the bill.
+His pick for the Supreme Court, Neil M. Gorsuch, did not fit the bill.

 Trump's inaction does not mean he is not hostile to the First Amendment, however.
 He has said before that he likes England's libel standards better than the United States'.